gerardroche/sublime-php-grammar/README.md

 4. Type `php-grammar` and hit Return.
 The package will be downloaded to the appropriate directory.
 5. Restart Sublime Text to complete installation.
 The features listed above should now be available.

 _Note_: Sublime text has a native package for PHP.
 However, when sublime-php-grammar is enabled, the native package causes some conflicts.
 For this reason, sublime-php-grammar will automatically disable it.
 Since it doesn't bring anything new over sublime-php-grammar, this is not a loss.
 But remember, when you disable sublime-php-grammar, you have to reenable the native PHP package manually (if you want).
-Also, sublime-php-grammar provides [completions][php-completions] and [snippets][php-snippets] as separate packages.
+Also, sublime-php-grammar provides [completions](https://github.com/gerardroche/sublime-phpck) and [snippets](https://github.com/gerardroche/sublime-php-snippets) as separate packages.

 ### Manual installation